Wonder Girls: 2011–12: Wonder World and further international ventures

-2013–14: Group hiatus, Sunye and Sohee's departure
+2013–14: Group hiatus

 Sunye announced in November 2012 that she would get married in January 2013; JYP announced that the group would go on hiatus.
 The Wonder Girls performed for the last time before their hiatus at the Winter Special Olympics in Pyeong Chang, South Korea on February 5, 2013.
+Due to the hiatus, plans for the English-language album, an English television series, as well as any future promotions in the United States were entirely scrapped.

 Sunye gave birth to a daughter in October 2013.
-JYP Entertainment denied Sunye's retirement from the group and stated that she would still remain as a member regardless of her inactive status.
+JYP Entertainment stated that she would still remain as a member of the group regardless of her inactive status.
 In December 2013, Sohee left JYP Entertainment and signed with KeyEast Entertainment to focus on an acting career.
-In December 2014, Sunye officially retired from entertaining, shifting her focus to her family and missionary work in Haiti with her husband.
-Due to the departures, plans for the English-language album, an English television series, as well as any future promotions in the United States were entirely scrapped.

 In August 2013, former member Sunmi debuted as a solo artist with the release of the single "24 Hours".
 In the following year, she released her debut EP entitled Full Moon.
 On July 23, 2014, it was announced that Yeeun would be making her debut as solo artist under the pseudonym Ha:tfelt (amalgamation of the pronunciation of the word "Hot" and "Heartfelt").
 Her debut mini-album Me? was released on July 31, 2014.